jenish-jain/ledger-1.0/project-info.md

 application feature
 -------------------
+- [ ] add a home pade to describe the application

 - [x]  allows users to make different project

 - [x]  allows user to maintain seperate records for income and expense in